-A transaction in an OTC derivative must be:

-- (a) with an approved counterparty.
-A counterparty to a transaction in derivatives is approved only if the counterparty is: - 1. an eligible institution or an approved bank; or - a person whose permission (including any requirements or limitations), as published in the FCA Register, or whose Home State authorisation, permits it to enter into the transaction as principal off-exchange; - (b) on approved terms.
-The terms of the transaction in derivatives are approved only if, before the transaction is entered into, the Trustee is satisfied that the counterparty has agreed with the Manager: - 1. to provide a reliable and verifiable valuation in respect of that transaction at least daily and at any other time at the request of the Manager;
+- 3.1.3 A transaction in an OTC derivative must be: - 3.1.3.1 With an approved counterparty.
+A counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an eligible institution or an approved bank; or - (b) a person whose permission (including any requirements or limitations), as published in the FCA Register, or whose Home State authorisation, permits it to enter into the transaction as principal off-exchange; - 3.1.3.2 On approved terms.
+The terms of the transaction in derivatives are approved only if, before the transaction is entered into, the Trustee is satisfied that the counterparty has agreed with the Manager:

-- 2. that it will, at the request of the Manager, enter into a further transaction to close out that transaction at any time, at a fair value arrived at under the pricing model or other reliable basis agreed under (3) below; and - 3. capable of valuation.
-A transaction in derivatives is capable of valuation only if the Manager, having taken reasonable care, determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - 3.1 on the basis of the pricing model which has been agreed between the Manager and the Trustee. - 3.2 on some other reliable basis reflecting an up-to-date market value which has been so agreed.
+- (a) to provide a reliable and verifiable valuation in respect of that transaction at least daily and at any other time at the request of the Manager; - (b) that it will, at the request of the Manager, enter into a further transaction to close out that transaction at any time, at a fair value arrived at under the pricing model or other reliable basis agreed under (c) below; and - (c) capable of valuation.
+A transaction in derivatives is capable of valuation only if the Manager, having taken reasonable care, determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (i) on the basis of the pricing model which has been agreed between the Manager and the Trustee. - (ii) on some other reliable basis reflecting an up-to-date market value which has been so agreed.

-Approved derivatives transactions are for the purpose of Efficient Portfolio Management1 and on the giving of appropriate notice, meeting the investment objectives of the Scheme.
+Approved derivatives transactions are for the purpose of Efficient Portfolio Management and on the giving of appropriate notice, meeting the investment objectives of the Scheme.
 It is, therefore, anticipated that the outcome of the use of derivatives would be principally to hedge against currency risks.
 Movements in currencies may, however, render such hedging ineffective.
 If derivatives are used for investment purposes, the net asset value of the Scheme may in consequence be highly volatile at times.
 This would also be the case if the Scheme used Warrants as described below.
 However, it is the Manager's intention that the Scheme, owing to their portfolio composition or the portfolio management techniques used, will not have volatility over and above the general market volatility of the markets of their underlying investments.